 Myth #3: Plan a lot of variety

-Don’t make it harder on yourself than you need to.
+Don’t make it harder on yourself than necessary.
 Eating the same meals on a regular basis is something that most of us do naturally.
 Think about what YOU usually eat in a week.
 One solution is to create a weekly dinner theme.
-Within those themes, you can mix it up easily.
+Within those themes, you can easily mix it up.
 For example, try Taco Tuesday, Pizza Friday, or Pasta Thursday every week.
 Then try pesto pizza one week and mushroom artichoke the next.

-Making a soup every week is a good way to stretch meals so you can have leftovers for lunch or a snack.
-Make a pot of beans weekly and turn them into your favorites like Black Bean Tacos, or throw them on salads.
+Making a soup every week is a great way to stretch meals, allowing you to have leftovers for lunch or a snack.
+Make a pot of beans weekly and turn them into your favorites, like Black Bean Tacos, or add them to salads.
 Oh, and salads are the bomb.
 Cut up lots of veggies and use them in large salads that you eat EVERY day, EVERY week.

 TAKEAWAY: Put variety in the fruits and veggies you eat, not necessarily in the meals you plan.